hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 5. Count the number of reads mapping to each gene using htseq-count
 6. Statistical analysis (count normalization, linear modeling using R-based tools)

-Assessing the quality of your data and performing any necessary quality control measures, such as trimming, is a critical first step in the analysis of your RNA-Seq data.

-So let's get started.
+These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
+Having standards for data formats is what makes this feasible.
+Standards ensure that data is stored in a way that is generally accepted and agreed upon within the community.
+The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.

 ##Quality Control - FASTQC
 ![Workflow](../img/rnaseq_workflow_FASTQC.png)

+The first step in the RNA-Seq workflow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequence reads.

 ###Unmapped read data (FASTQ)

-NGS reads from a sequencing run are stored in fastq (fasta with qualities).
-Although it looks complicated  (and maybe it is), its easy to understand the [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
-Some rules about the format include...
+The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
+This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
+Similar to FASTA, the FASTQ file begins with a header line.
+The difference is that the FASTQ header is denoted by a `@` character.
+For a single record (sequence read) there are four lines, each of which are described below:

 |Line|Description|
 |----|-----------|